-Ancient monasteries, hidden glens, rugged bogs, and cosy pubs await you on this hiking journey across three of Ireland’s most spectacular regions for outdoor lovers.
-You’ll summit the highest mountain of Ireland, as well as the highest peak in each corner of Ireland – and you’ll also visit three of Ireland’s six national parks: the Wicklow Mountains National Park, Connemara National Park and Killarney National Park.
+Ancient monasteries, hidden glens, rugged bogs, and cosy pubs await you on this ultimate hiking journey across three Irish national parks.
+Walking through Ireland’s most spectacular regions for outdoor lovers, you’ll summit the highest mountain of Ireland, as well as the highest peak in each corner of Ireland.
+You’ll also visit three of Ireland’s six national parks: Connemara National Park, Killarney National Park, and Wicklow Mountains National Park.
 Along the way, we’ll have ample opportunity to taste some of Ireland’s delicious seafood, rub shoulders with locals in quaint pubs, and learn about the fascinating history of three of Ireland’s most iconic regions.

 On this trip, you’ll get the chance to hike some of Ireland’s most iconic landscapes as well as striking off into the backcountry with your experienced mountain guide.
-Designed for hikers who love peak-bagging, mountaintop vistas, national parks and challenging hikes, this is the perfect way to explore a wide variety of Ireland’s wild landscapes in Wicklow, Kerry and Connemara.
+Designed for hikers who love peak-bagging, mountaintop vistas, national parks and challenging hikes, this is the perfect way to explore a wide variety of Ireland’s wild landscapes in Connemara, Kerry, and Wicklow.

-From the cosmopolitan centre of Dublin, we start our national parks hiking adventure by heading into the Wicklow Mountains National Park.
+From wild Kerry we head east to our next destination, Wicklow Mountains National Park.
 Full of emerald hills topped with purple heather and framed by lush forests, Wicklow is a special place.
-A 6th century monk known as Saint Kevin came here seeking solace and contemplation.
-Stumbling across the idyllic surroundings of Glendalough, St Kevin was inspired to found Glendalogh, which became one of Ireland’s greatest monasteries.
-Today’s hike explores the quiet hills beyond Glendalough’s ancient monastic centre following the Glenealo River through a stunning glaciated valley.
-(L,D)
+In the 6th century, the monk St Kevin sought solace and contemplation.
+He found it here in the idyllic surroundings of Glendalough’s lakes and valley.
+Today’s hike explores the quiet hills beyond Glendalough’s ancient monastery and follows the Glenealo River through a stunning glaciated valley.
+(B,L)

 Hike details: 9km/ 4 miles, 4 hrs.*

-Our goal for today is reaching the summit of Lugnaquilla Mountain.
-The highest peak in the Wicklow Mountains – one of Ireland’s six national parks – as well as in the entire province of Leinster, majestic Lugnaquilla proudly overlooks the glittering green valley of Glenmalure.
+The summit of Lugnaquilla Mountain is today’s goal.
+The highest peak in the Wicklow Mountains – one of Ireland’s six national parks – as well as in the province of Leinster, the majestic Lugnaquilla proudly overlooks the glittering green valley of Glenmalure.
 We follow an exceptionally scenic route to the top of Lugnaquilla via a cliff-fringed hanging valley to arrive at the plateau summit named after a 17th century local character.
-(B,L)
+(B,L,D)